Explicit kinematic equations for degree-4 rigid origami vertices, Euclidean and non-Euclidean: Kinematics of general degree-4 vertices

 \begin{remark} Equation~\eqref{confeq1} describes the relationship between opposite pairs of folding angles at the degree-4 vertex, while Equation~\eqref{confeq2} describes adjacent pairs of folding angles.
 These equations capture the entire configuration space of a degree-4 rigidly-folding vertex, but to obtain functions for individual folding angles they need to be manipulated, whereby the choice of square root branches determines the various folding modes.
 To enumerate these modes, note that since degree-4 origami vertices have one degree of freedom, we may choose any angle to parameterize the rigid folding.
 For example, if we let $t=\rho_4$ be the parameter, then from Equation~\eqref{confeq2} we obtain two solutions for $\rho_1$.
 That is, we can isolate the $\tan(\rho_1/2)$ terms to obtain \begin{widetext}

 \end{widetext} giving two choices for $\rho_1$.
-If we fold the degree-4 vertex while keeping the sector with angle $\alpha_4$ fixed and then we fold the creases on either side of this sector with the folding angles $\rho_1$ and $\rho_4$, then this will position the sectors $\alpha_1$ and $\alpha_3$ and there will be only one way to place the sector with angle $\alpha_2$ between them, determining the folding angles $\rho_2$ and $\rho_3$ (although this may result in the material self-intersecting).
+If we keep the sector with angle $\alpha_4$ fixed and fold the creases on either side of this sector with the folding angles $\rho_1$ and $\rho_4$, then this will position the sectors $\alpha_1$ and $\alpha_3$, resulting in only one way to place the sector with angle $\alpha_2$ between them, determining the folding angles $\rho_2$ and $\rho_3$ (although this may result in the material self-intersecting).
 In other words, Equation~\eqref{confeq2} provides a proof of the following (which is already generally known, e.g. see \cite{Huff,Waitukaitis16,Izmestiev}):

-\begin{corollary} Degree-4 rigid-foldable vertices have exactly two folding modes, meaning that their configuration space consists of two curves in $\mathbb{R}^4$ intersecting at the origin. \end{corollary}
+\begin{corollary} Degree-4 rigid-foldable vertices have exactly two folding modes, meaning that their configuration space consists of two curves in $\mathbb{R}^4$. \end{corollary}

 \end{remark}

 \begin{remark} Care must be taken when trying to use Equations~\eqref{confeq1} and \eqref{confeq2} to isolate the different folding modes, such as to express one folding angle as a function of another folding angle.
 For example, when taking square roots of both sides of Equation~\eqref{confeq1} one needs to track which branch of the square root is needed to preserve the folding mode.